-In my research, I focus on analyzing and understanding computer-mediated communication.
-I am specifically interested in the psychological experience of privacy.
-Currently, I analyze how people navigate networked environments while engaging in privacy regulation and self-disclosure.
-I am further interested in alternative methods of data collection (e.g., tracking and experience sampling methods) and statistical modeling (e.g., longitudinal structure equation modelling and item response theory).
+In my research, I primarily aim at understanding computer-mediated communication.
+I am specifically interested in the psychological experience of privacy in online environments.
+Currently, I am investigating how people navigate networked environments while engaging in privacy regulation and self-disclosure.
+I am further interested in alternative methods of data collection (e.g., tracking and experience sampling methods) and statistical modeling (e.g., longitudinal structure equation modeling, multilevel modeling, and item response theory).

 I am about to finish my Ph.D. under the supervision of Prof. Dr. Sabine Trepte.
-In my dissertation, I argued that that we have put too much importance on identifying person-specific behavioral patterns and have failed to recognize the power of situationally varying factors in determining people’s behavior.
-Focusing on online privacy, I hence advanced the theory of situational privacy and self-disclosure.
+In my dissertation, I argued that that we (as scholars) might have put too much importance on identifying person-specific behavioral patterns and have failed to recognize the power of situations in determining people’s behavior.
+More specifically, I advanced the theory of situational privacy and self-disclosure.
 Using a combination of traditional survey methods, logging techniques, and experience-sampling methods, I further tested the assumptions of this theory in the context of smartphone-based communication.
-Results reveald how individuals' perceptions of changing online environments determine the prevailing situational level of privacy and, in turn, the psychologically perceived adequacy for engaging in self-disclosure.
+Results revealed that individuals' perceptions of changing online environments determine the prevailing situational level of privacy and, in turn, the psychologically perceived adequacy for engaging in self-disclosure.

 On this website, you can find more information about my research, publications, and my academic background.